Top Credit Analyst Interview Questions and Answers

 #1 – What is Credit Analysis?

-Credit Analysis is the analysis and identification of risks wherein a potential for lending is observed by the banks.
+Credit AnalysisCredit AnalysisCredit analysis is the process of drawing conclusions about an entity's creditworthiness based on available data (both quantitative and qualitative) and making recommendations about perceived needs and risks.
+Credit analysis also involves identifying, assessing, and mitigating risks associated with an entity's failure to meet financial commitments. is the analysis and identification of risks wherein a potential for lending are observed by the banks.
 Banks perform both the qualitative as well as quantitative appraisal of their clients.

-Below diagram sums up the overall Credit Analysis Process.
+The below diagram sums up the overall Credit Analysis Process.

 #3 – What are the 5Cs of Credit Analysis